‘The UK’s most prestigious award for first-time novelists.’

 – The Telegraph

-Unique in supporting early-career novelists to establish their writing careers, the 2021 Prize opens for submissions on Thursday 1 October 2020.
+Unique in supporting early-career novelists to establish their writing careers, the 2021 Prize submission window has now closed.

 With a reputation as the most prestigious award for debut novelists, the Desmond Elliott Prize encourages publishers from across the UK and Ireland to submit literary fiction debuts for consideration, awarding one winning author £10,000 to shape their developing career.